Jump to a Section:

 Come to the Career Center to be Interviewed: Please dress as if this were a real interview.
 By doing so, you can become comfortable with an interview situation dressed in professional attire.
 The Pre-Health Advisor will provide feedback as to appropriate interview attire.
 If you do not have interview attire at this time, please dress in the most appropriate outfit you have available.

-*The Central Application Service for Physician Assistants (CASPA) only reports the number of applicants who chose to matriculate, not the applicants who were accepted.
+*Historically, the Central Application Service for Physician Assistants (CASPA) only reported the number of applicants who chose to matriculate, not the applicants who were accepted.
+In 2016, CASPA began reporting number of accepted applicants.